Entire Care Systems, Inc. · Est. 2026

 Global Health Grant Revenue

-In the global health market, CECE operates on a grant-funded model through agencies including Gates Foundation, USAID, and Wellcome Trust — generating revenue while building the evidence base that accelerates U.S. commercial adoption.
+In the global health market, CECE operates on a grant-funded model through programs including NIH SBIR, USAID Development Innovation Ventures, and CMMI Innovation — generating revenue while building the evidence base that accelerates U.S. commercial adoption.

 The people building